Our process for subdivision developments

 Council cannot blindly accept a certificate and needs to ensure each certificate contains the required information, including:

 - Indicating suitability of the signatory to sign off on the works.

 - Indicating whether the certificate relates to the whole or part of the building or works.

 - Describing the relevant work/building component and how it relates to the property address.

 - Referencing relevant design and construction manual provisions, BCA clauses and Australian Standards (year of adoption and relevant provisions).

-Once all the subdivision works have been completed in accordance with the above, you may apply for a Subdivision Certificate by completing a Subdivision Certificate Application.
+Once all the subdivision works have been completed in accordance with the above, you may apply for a Subdivision Certificate on the NSW Planning Portal.
 It is important to ensure that you have also provided a Development Consent Compliance Statement demonstrating how the conditions of development consent have been complied with, or your application is likely to be rejected or delayed as a result, because Council staff need to retrieve, revisit and review records that have been lodged previously or identify matters that have not been addressed.
 Properly completing this checklist with comprehensive information will assist assessing staff in turning around your subdivision certificate application promptly.